 The work on episodic simulation examines the core brain network involved in recollecting the past and imagining the future (Benoit & Schacter, 2015), with an emphasis on medial prefrontal cortex and the hippocampus (Benoit, Szpunar, & Schacter, 2014).
 It seeks to elucidate the mechanisms by which imagining the future can bias decisions towards more farsighted outcomes (Benoit, Gilbert, & Burgess, 2011).
-In recent work, we have also provided evidence that mere simulations can induce learning much in the same way as actual experiences, thus shaping our real-life attitudes and models of the world (Benoit, Paulus, & Schacter, in press).
+In recent work, we have also provided evidence that mere simulations can induce learning much in the same way as actual experiences, thus shaping our real-life attitudes and models of the world (Benoit, Paulus, & Schacter, 2019).
 However, despite the clear adaptive value of envisaging the future, dwelling too much on the future may also have aversive consequences.
 I examine how, in such situations, the mechanisms involved in memory suppression get also engaged to effectively stop imagining (Benoit, Davies, & Anderson, 2016; see above).

 (iii) Prefrontal cortex functioning